 Superannuation is sort of like a mandatory 401(k) plan on a gargantuan scale.
 Employee contributions are voluntary, but employers must make a compulsory contribution of 9.5% of employees’ base wages if they earn over $450 in a month.
 Employee contributions are tax-deductible for Australian taxes but not for US expat taxes.
 Similar to a 401(k), access to superannuation funds are restricted to those who have reached retirement age or one of a number of special circumstances.

 Is Foreign Income Taxed Within Australia?

 Non-residents are not obligated to report their foreign earnings to Australia.
 Temporary residents may have to report foreign earned income but will not have to report earnings from investments or other passive income sources.
 Residents of Australia are required to report their global income.
-However, as in the United States, Australia has provided mechanisms to help alleviate double taxation.
+However, as in the US, Australia has provided mechanisms to help alleviate double taxation.

 US Tax Treaty with Australia

-Corporate tax rates in Australia are a flat 30%, and company taxes must be pre-paid quarterly based upon your anticipated annual fee.
+Company taxes must be pre-paid quarterly based upon your anticipated annual fee.
 Note that your corporation does not necessarily have to be incorporated in Australia for it to be considered an Australian corporation, but must only carry out business in Australia and have Australian ownership or control.

 Goods and Services Tax in Australia

-Tourists to Australia are eligible to receive a refund of the GST that they have paid over the previous month upon the presentation of the items and receipts upon exiting the country.
+Tourists to Australia are eligible to receive a refund of the GST that they have paid over the previous 60 days upon the presentation of the items and receipts upon exiting the country.